 Sling, Swathe, Tourniquet- these are only a few useful options for these handy bandages.

-It’s also a good idea to keep a notepad, pencil, change for phone calls, evacuation report forms, and emergency instructions with your first aid kid.
+It’s also a good idea to keep a notepad, pencil, and SOAP note forms with your first aid kit.

-A few other things to consider?
-Be sure to protect sterile dressings from moisture by sealing them in clear plastic packaging, and always have your kit accessible- everyone should know its location.
-Label all containers in the kit and include instructions for all medications, as those who know the correct use for administration may end up becoming patients themselves and other group members may need guidance.
-(Check out even more suggestions in the book NOLS Wilderness Medicine.)
+A few other things to consider: Be sure to protect sterile dressings from moisture by sealing them in clear plastic packaging.
+Always have your kit accessible so everyone in your group knows its location.
+Label all containers in the kit and include instructions for all medications, since those who know the correct use for administration could end up becoming patients themselves and other group members may need guidance.

 Always restock your kit for each trip, checking expiration dates, making sure that sterile items haven’t been open or damaged, and adding any additional items that might be needed for special trips (high altitude, etc.).

-Pro tip: It’s usually cheaper to buy a prefab kit than it is to build one from scratch.
-Get your own wilderness first aid kit from NOLS here.
+Pro tip: It’s usually cheaper to buy a pre-made first aid kit, and then add extra supplies based on your needs, than it is to build one from scratch.